nimati/FCAlertView/README.md

 - More Types of Alerts (including Progress Types) ✓
 - iPad Friendly Alerts (tested on all devices) ✓
 - Improved Button Highlighting and Customizations ✓
 - Something Missing?
-Email your suggestion [here](mailto:nima6tahami@gmail.com)
+Create a pull request or issue with your suggestion.

 About FCAlertView
 -----------------

 FCAlertView is a fully customizable and beautifully designed AlertView.
 I designed FCAlertView because I've always wanted to have access to change the different attributes of the default UIAlertView.
-Design wise, FCAlertView is similar looking to the default AlertView, however, as you start customizing it for your specific need, you realize it can do a lot more while looking flat and sharp.
+In terms of design, FCAlertView looks similar to the default AlertView, however, as you start customizing it for your specific need, you realize it can do a lot more while looking flat and sharp.

 FCAlertView lets you do things such as specify the number of buttons, the color scheme of the view, adding a small image to it, hide the view after a certain time, and more.
 A full description of how to customize FCAlertView to fit your alert can be found on http://github.com/nimati/FCAlertView.

 The Vision for FC Libraries
 ---------------------------

 My goal is to create a set of different libraries, each targetting a certain UI element of iOS, with the goal to improve the design and add more customizations.
 As such, FCAlertView is a more Flat/Customizable AlertView.
 With this mindset, I'd like to create more FC libraries, such as FCActionSheet, FCNotification (for quick, in app alerts), FCPopoverView, FCGuideView (for guiding your users around your app).
-If you also have a suggestion for an FC Library, please send it [here](mailto:nima6tahami@gmail.com).
+If you also have a suggestion for an FC Library, please open an issue and tell me about it.

-> Ultimately, FC Libraries is here to improve the look and feel of your app for your end users.
+Ultimately, FCLibraries is here to improve the look and feel of your app for your end users.
 So all improvements and suggestions are welcome.

 Cheers 🍻